Homotopy theory in a quasi-abelian category: Differential graded modules

-One must now check the conditions of Proposition~A.2.6.13 of \cite{L1}.
-Since $C$ is Grothendieck, the reduced cohomology functor commutes with filtered colimits.
-The class of isomorphisms in $C$ is perfect since $C$ is locally presentable, therefore it follows from Corollary~A.2.6.12 of \cite{L1} that the weak equivalences in $\tu{Ch}(C)$ are a perfect class.
+commutes with filtered colimits since $a_*$ and $H:\dg^{\cA(C)}\ra\prod_{n\in\bb{Z}}\cA(C)$ commute with filtered colimits.
+The class of isomorphisms in $\dg^{\cA(C)}$ is perfect since $\dg^{\cA(C)}$ is a locally presentable category, therefore it follows from Corollary~A.2.6.12 of \cite{L1} that the weak equivalences in $\dg^C$ are a perfect class.